-I was born in Tianjin, China, graduated from Tianjin Experimental High School, and received my BS and MS degrees from Tianjin University.
-Now I am an incoming software engineer at Microsoft.
+I am a full-stack developer, and also a computer vision researcher.
+I feel passionate about computer science, artificial intelligence and the Internet.
+I was born in Tianjin, China, and received my bachelor's and master's degrees from Tianjin University.
+Now I am a software engineer at Microsoft.

 Reach me at email.